A herniated disc is a condition that can be underestimated only by those who have never experienced it.

 Limited mobility, especially bending, can become a difficult task.
 You probably don’t realize how many times you bend in a day until you experience a disc problem.
 You’ll never notice (let alone count) these instances until you develop a herniated disc.

-Here’s what you need to learn about this condition in order to recognize, treat, and reduce the chance of it appearing in the future.
+Here’s what you need to learn about this condition to recognize, treat, and reduce the chance of it appearing in the future.

 The spine is one of the skeleton's most mobile and flexible structures.
 While everyone knows about the spinal bones (vertebrae), few people know much about discs.
 These cushion-like structures enable vertebrae to move without grinding against each other.